PowerShell/Community-Blog/Docs/Creating-a-new-post.md

    - `categories` and `tags` are comma-separated lists. `categories` need to be pre-existing.
 You can add more `categories` and `tags` in the blog dashboard.
    - `featured_image` is optional.
-It will replace the blue PS icon next to the blog post with your selected image.
+This image replaces the blue PS icon next to the blog post with your selected image.

    - PowerShell code snippet: